Regularization Implies balancedness in the deep linear network: Overview

+with the convention $G_N=G_0=0$.
+This allows us to adapt the general theory from GIT for the purpose of balancing in deep learning (see Section~\ref{sec:ness} below).

-in her analysis of the relationship between GIT and symplectic geometry.
-She showed that (the projectivized form of) this flow is a Hamiltonian system~\cite[\S 3-7]{Ness}.
-It is clear that the functional $\|\mathbf{G}\|_2^2$ is minimized on the balanced manifold.
-Nevertheless, this flow is of intrinsic mathematical interest and provides a technical relationship between deep learning and mathematical physics through the common structure of Yang-Mills theory~\cite{Atiyah-Bott-YM}.
-We note that mathematical physics techniques such as the renormalization group and diagrammatic expansions have been used to study deep learning, but rigorous mathematical justification of these ideas is still limited~\cite{Hanin-book}.
-For these reasons, we present a description of this flow in coordinates in Section~\ref{sec:reg-flow}. \end{remark}
+The Kirwan-Ness flow also provides a technical relationship between deep learning and mathematical physics through the common structure of Yang-Mills theory as discussed in Uhlenbeck's recent work~\cite{Atiyah-Bott-YM,Uhlenbeck2026}.
+We note that mathematical physics techniques such as the renormalization group and diagrammatic expansions have been used to study deep learning, but rigorous mathematical justification of these ideas is still limited~\cite{Hanin-book}. \end{remark}